gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 pub struct InitFactory {
     /// The address that can actually set the fee. pub fee_to_setter: ActorId,
-    /// Code hash to successfully deploy a pair with this contract. pub pair_code_hash: [u8; 32],
+    /// Code hash to successfully deploy a pair with this program. pub pair_code_hash: [u8; 32],
 }